katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Modified: Second parameter passed to `cc_event_map_link` is now a `\Ctct\Components\EventSpot\EventSpot` object
 * Modified: Removed third parameter passed to `cc_event_map_link`
 * Added: `ctct_oauth_uri_base` filter to use your own oAuth domain.
 See the filter inline docs for more information.
-* Updated: Phone number validation library
+* Removed: Phone number validation.
+The phone number validator library was silly big.

+Thank you to WordPress.org maintainers, who [updated the plugin submitting process](https://make.wordpress.org/systems/2016/03/14/removing-the-php-5-4-plugin-directory-linting-the/).

 = 3.1.12 on August 21 =
 * Fixed: Compatibility with WordPress 4.3